timescale/pgai/docs/vectorizer-worker.md

   * Container environment: [Docker][docker]
   * Local environment: [Python3][python3] and [pip][pip]
   * All environments: A Postgres client like [psql][psql]
-* Create a key for you AI provider:
+* Create a key for your AI provider:
   * [OpenAI][openai-key]

 ## Install and configure vectorizer worker